 I’ve been using the Zlide non-stop since last June, and the Z-coils on and off since I reviewed the Zenith over two years ago.
 I’ve given every one of them a go, and while I almost switched at some point, I have been loyal to the 0.8-ohm coil at 16 watts with two holes open for a long time now.
 I really like the flavor and warmth, and it is by far the longest lasting of the bunch.
 This coil is a workhorse!
 I proactively replace coils once a week or so, and there have been times when I kept it on for two or even three weeks.
 I actually tested one of the coils I received for this review and managed to go through almost a full 60 mL bottle.
 You can imagine how happy I was to see that Innokin included two 5-packs of the 0.8-ohm coil in my package.
 From the rest of the lineup, the only other coil I would use nowadays is the 1.6-ohm one—and that’s for the rare occasion when I am vaping on 20 mg nic salts.

-There have been two Z-coils that I haven’t managed to try properly because I have gotten two bums of each: the 1.0-ohm restricted DL coil of the Zenith Pro, and the 1.2-ohm coil.
+There have been two Z-coils that I haven’t managed to try properly in the past, because I have gotten two bums of each: the 1.0-ohm restricted DL coil of the Zenith Pro, and the 1.2-ohm coil.
 Luckily, I got three 1.2-ohm coils now (one in each package) so I could give it another go.

-The three coils lasted for approximately 2 mL, 4 mL and a bit over 8 mL—but I never fired the last one over 11 watts.
-At this point I am almost certain that there’s some kind of a design fault on these coils, which is a shame because as long as they work, they are come of the most flavorful MTL coils I have ever tried.
+The three coils lasted for approximately 2 mL, 4 mL, and a bit over 8 mL—but I never fired the last one over 11 watts.
+At this point, I am almost certain that there’s some kind of a design flaw on these coils, which is a shame because as long as they work, they are some of the most flavorful MTL coils I have ever tried.
 I tried opening one to see what’s inside, but I couldn’t find a way to do it.
 My hypothesis is that they are using very thin Kanthal wire and a small number of wraps, which causes it to heat up very quickly and burn the wick even if it’s only very slightly dry.
-Or it may be the wood pulp material used, as I had significantly less coil life from the four coils that have this organic cotton/wood pulp wick (0.48, 0.5, 1.0 and 1.2 ohms).
+Or it may be the wood pulp material used, as I had significantly less coil life from the four coils that have this organic cotton/wood pulp wick (0.48, 0.5, 1.0, and 1.2 ohms).
 But I am shooting in the dark here, and it may be another thing altogether.

 Paying a visit at the Platform’s Facebook page, I saw a post by Dimitris Agrafiotis announcing that the team is going to make small adjustments to the design of the 1.2-ohm coils, as there has been a large number of people that are facing similar issues.
 I really hope they fix them, as there’s a lot of potential there.
 But until they do, I’ll stick to my faithful 0.8-ohm coil with a sprinkle of 1.6 here and there.